Dr. Lord, DVM

 Dr. Gigstad, DVM

 Dr. Gigstad had always wanted to be a doctor, although it was late in high school that he decided that being an animal doctor was the way to go.
 Dr. Gigstad worked at Rugby Veterinary Clinic every afternoon his senior year in high school through a Vocational Agriculture program.
 Dr. John Molesworth was his mentor at Rugby Veterinary Clinic and Dr. Gigstad owes him a debt of gratitude for showing him that although being a veterinarian can be hard work, if done with the right attitude, can be really fun and fulfilling.
 Dr. Gigstad joined the U.S. Army for four years right out of high school, and during his 4 years of active duty in the infantry, he decided that he had better work really hard to get into veterinary school.
 He started college at NDSU and was accepted after 3 years to Kansas State University where he graduated in 1985.
-He then worked at Kindness Animal Hospital for 13 years doing mixed animal practice before coming to Petcetera Animal Clinic to work with his wife, Dr. Hagen.
-He is licensed in North Dakota and Minnesota and a member of the AVMA and NDVMA.
+He then worked at Kindness Animal Hospital for 14 years doing mixed animal practice before coming to Petcetera Animal Clinic to work with his wife, Dr. Hagen.
+He is licensed in North Dakota and is a member of the AVMA and NDVMA.
 Dr. Gigstad has an interest in veterinary dentistry, behavior and more exotic animals like pocket pets, reptiles and birds.

 Dr. Pearson, DVM